Packages

 VPM package manifests have a few differences from regular Unity manifests:

-1. The vpmDependencies property lists the vpm-based dependencies your project requires.
+property lists the vpm-based dependencies your project requires. - The

-2. The url property provides a direct-download link to a zip file of your package.
+property provides a direct-download link to a zip file of your package. - The optional

-5. The optional legacyPackages property is used when a secondary package has been integrated into a primary one, and the secondary package should be removed from the manifest and the project.
-For example, the VRChat Worlds package now contains the ClientSim and UdonSharp packages, so they are listed here to be removed from the project when the VRChat Worlds package is added.
+property is used when a secondary package has been integrated into a primary one, and the secondary package should be removed from the manifest and the project.
+For example, the VRChat Worlds package now contains the ClientSim and UdonSharp packages, so they are listed here to be removed from the project when the VRChat Worlds package is added. - The optional

 Altogether that makes the list of required fields look like this: